Logo

 Can I buy a house for my child?

-Buying a second home usually comes with more expensive tax implications, however.
-Parents will have to pay an additional 3% stamp duty on top of the standard rate if they already own a home.
+Yes, it is possible for parents to buy a house for their child using a standard mortgage.
+This can work out cheaper than paying rent each month on their behalf.
+However, buying a second home usually comes with more expensive tax implications.
+For example, parents will have to pay an additional 3% stamp duty on top of the standard rate if they already own a home.

 The property can be transferred into the child’s name in the future when they can afford to support the mortgage.
 But you may be liable for Capital Gains Tax (CGT) so it’s wise to take tax advice first.